YOUTH

 Community & Character

-Each season begins or concludes, depending on the cycle, with a team bonding experience at the annual 305ERS vs. Broward Charity Softball Game, hosted by One Hometeam Foundation and HTFT Mental Health & Performance.
+Each season begins or concludes, depending on the cycle, with a team bonding experience at the annual 305ERS vs. Broward Charity Softball Game and our Annual Mental Health Run, hosted by One Hometeam Foundation and HTFT Mental Health & Performance.

-This event highlights the intersection of sport, leadership, and mental health, encouraging athletes to recognize both their platform and their responsibility within the community.
+These event highlight the intersection of sport, leadership, and mental health, encouraging athletes to recognize both their platform and their responsibility within the community.

 For information on pricing,